TafLAN-git/arcade-configs/README.md

 NixOps should now fetch the required VirtualBox images and packages, boot up a NixOS VM for you and copy the Nix closure into the guest.

+**NOTE**: NixOps VirtualBox target seems to initially install an ancient version of NixOS.
+After running `nixops deploy` for the first time you might get errors regarding activation of services at the end of the deployment.
+Running `nixops stop` followed by another `nixops deploy -d vm-sorlag` seems to fix the issue by rebooting into the now upgraded NixOS installation.

 To deploy further changes to `configuration.nix`, run:

 ```